-Your budget should already have additional columns to conduct the budget revision.
-The template will have the current approved budget and the section for revision will capture the changes automatically highlighted in green or red.
+Your budget revision template should already have additional columns to conduct the budget revision.
+The template will have the current approved budget.
+The section for revision will capture the changes automatically highlighted in green or red.
 If you have not received this new template with your budget, please ask your grant manager.